Update for the rolling changes coming MAR-023

 While trying a few fits I realized that the (so far) best one is a max tanked Megathron, fitting one Speed Mod already reduces the average DPS you can tank in almost all scenarios.
 This optimal coaster fit will take a long time to get back to the hole, so maybe this isn’t too realistic if you consider bumping.

 Nonetheless, I decided to stick with it and go all-in on stuff that can reduce your time to get back to the hole, namely a Burst Jammer, Neuts, and Noses so that you can keep your AB going no matter what and try to shed Webs / Scrams.
 There is probably a better active tanked fit for when you are under 2+ Webs as this one only tanks 650 DPS in that Scenario, but for the other 4 Scenarios, it is pretty good (the Combat Dominix Navy fit also gets good performance in this scenario).
-Again this whole thing falls apart anyway when you get bumped away from your Hole, so don’t take this too seriously.
+Again this whole thing falls apart anyway when you get bumped or booshed away from your hole and as such, I don’t recommend this kind of fit.

 |Average Return Time (s)||Average DPS Tank|